chriskinsman/tilloo-pi/README.md

 5. tilloo/k8s:latest is a multi-architecture manifest that includes amd64 and arm32v6 images.
 6. You will need to build both amd64 and arm32v6 images of tilloo and push them to a repository.
 You will need to replace my repository 'chriskinsman' with yours.
 7. You will need to modify tilloo.yaml to point at the images in your repository instead of mine.
+8. You will need to add a /etc/hosts entry for tilloo.local.
+This is due to the nginx ingress using host headers.
+If you hit it's cluster ip without a host header you will end up with a 404 not found.

 Steps are intended to be run in numerical order.